 4. Lemon Butter

-Butter doesn’t have to be bland every time and lemon butter is an example of how interesting it
+Butter doesn’t have to be bland every time and lemon butter is an example of how interesting it can get.

 - 3 tablespoons melted butter